antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 # Intro
 Let's build simple web app to submit registration to an event with only Logic Apps (Standard) resources.

+Write something about Server Side rendering vs Cross Site Rendering.

+Add some fun gif and to explain it.

 ## Challenge

 How should we serve html, css and javascript?